andyfitzsuse/andyfitz.github.io/guide.md

 ## My strengths

 1. Seeing potential
-2. Communicating Ideas
+2. Communicating ideas
-3. Executing heuristics and aesthetics together
+3. Executing to completion

 I’m good at identifying where technology can solve a given problem.
 That’s broad but so is technology, and so are problems.
 My strength is letting value lead the way and connecting vast moving pieces, talented collaborators, and winning buy-in by directly contributing.